jconorgrogan/Informational-Constructivism/README.md

 *   Within this specific operational context, the interplay of necessary saturation (L5) and necessary constraints (P0-2, C1, C2) logically **forces the emergence of an optimization dynamic (SUR)**, driving efficiency (balancing K vs. E).
 *   SUR is **derived** as the necessary operating principle for this context.
 It drives further emergence, potentially including the apparent effectiveness of classical logic as an optimal descriptive strategy.

-The implications of this (and the emergence of reality) are discussed in depth in different parts of this github
+The next logical question is: What are the necessary consequences or allowed structural possibilities that arise from a system operating under the SUR dynamic?
+The implications of this (and the emergence of the potential of all of reality) are discussed in depth in different parts of this github.